 A depth map is a single channel 2d array where each element represents a depth value.
-The data is rendered as a 3d object using points, lines or triangles.
+The data is rendered as a 3D object using points, lines, or triangles.
 The color for the elements can also be specified.

-Supported format for the depth map:
+Supported formats for the depth map:

-• 8-bit unsigned normalized format that has a single 8-bit depth component
+- 8-bit unsigned normalized format that has a single 8-bit depth component - 32-bit signed float format that has a single 32-bit depth component